 - 2.1.7.
 The Newcastle site building (leased) was built in the early 2000's and comprises of a two-storey office block structure with a small workshop (test and configuration area) and small open store room on the ground floor and office space on the first floor.
-The building is a two-storey office block is a brick/block construction with concrete slabs has double glazed doors and windows. - Both buildings have Energy Performance Certificates which are on display.
-2.1.8. - 2.1.9.
-We lease a small office in Redruth, Cornwall where energy use is included in the service charge, the energy consumption has been estimated based the office having an occupied floor area of 48m. - 2.1.10.
-We lease a small office in Portsmouth, Hampshire where energy use is included in the service charge, the energy consumption has been estimated based the office having an occupied floor area of 160m. - 2.1.11.
-Across our sites NSSLGlobal has a total of 136 FTE employees of which 43% in 2023 travelled for business purposes at least once a year with our engineering and sales team traveling monthly or even weekly both within the UK and abroad.
-Typically, employees travel to their local office by car, bus or train and 57% are either within 10 miles of the office or work from home. - 2.1.12.
+The building is a two-storey office block is a brick/block construction with concrete slabs has double glazed doors and windows. - 2.1.8.
+Both buildings have Energy Performance Certificates which are on display. - 2.1.9.
+Across both sites NSSLGlobal has a total of 125 employees of which 43% in 20223 travelled for business purposes at least once a year with our engineering and sales team traveling monthly or even weekly both within the UK and abroad.
+Typically, employees travel to their local office by car, bus or train and 57% are either within 10 miles of the office or work from home. - 2.1.10.
 The key issues facing NSSLGlobal comprise the changes to the buildings, staff numbers and increasing energy consuming equipment and facilities, all of which will have significant impacts on future carbon emissions.
 NSSLGlobal's CMC will take measures to adapt the CRMP to any potentially significant impacts on achieving CRMP targets.
-The planned reduction of emissions is shown in the graph at Figure 3 for the 2035 target. - 2.1.13.
+The planned reduction of emissions is shown in the graph at Figure 3 for the 2035 target. - 2.1.11.
 Baseline emissions are a record of the greenhouse gases that have been produced in the past and were produced prior to the introduction of any strategies to reduce emissions.
 Baseline emissions are the reference point against which emissions reduction can be measured.
-Initially this will be based on NSSLGlobal's SECR statement and the emissions of 2020, it should be noted this was during the COVID 19 pandemic and the lock down period so an initial rise in emissions from 2020 is expected.
+Initially this will be based on NSSLGlobal's SECR statement and the emissions of 2020, it should be noted this was during the COVID 19 pandemic and the lock down period3 so an initial rise in emissions from 2020 is expected.